Royal Rumble (1993): Reception

 Writing for Online Onslaught, columnist Adam Gutschmidt stated that the first half of the event is worth watching.
 He enjoyed the tag team match and the bout between Jannetty and Michaels.
 He also found the WWF World Heavyweight Championship match surprisingly good.
 He did not feel that the match between Big Boss Man and Bam Bam Bigelow was interesting.
 He also disliked the Royal Rumble match because too many tag team wrestlers were included, there were few exciting moments, and Giant González did not help the match.
 Scott Keith reviewed the event for 411mania.
 He found the opening match between the Steiners and Beverlys to be boring.
 He enjoyed much of the match between Jannetty and Michaels but found the ending disappointing.
 He rated the match between Boss Man and Bigelow as a "dud" but enjoyed the WWF World Heavyweight Championship bout.
 He called the Royal Rumble match one of the worst in history, as he found much of the match boring and did not enjoy the debut of González.
 Overall, he rated the event as "mildly recommended".
+Reviewing the event for the Wrestling Observer Newsletter, Dave Meltzer gave the tag-team match a score of three stars, the Intercontinental Championship match four stars, and the WWF World Heavyweight Title match three and one-quarter stars.

 The event drew 16,000 spectators, who paid $187,000 in admission fees.
 This was down from the previous year's 17,000 fans but higher than the attendance for any of the following three Royal Rumble events.
 The pay-per-view buyrate of 1.25 was also lower than that of Royal Rumble 1992, which had a 1.8 buyrate.
-It was higher than the buyrates for all of the Royal Rumble events from 1994 to 1998.
+It was higher than the buy rates for all of the Royal Rumble events from 1994 to 1998.

-Royal Rumble 1993 was released on VHS by Coliseum Video on February 11, 1993 in North America.
+Royal Rumble 1993 was released on VHS by Coliseum Video on February 11, 1993, in North America.
 It was released on DVD in North America as part of WWE's Complete Royal Rumble Anthology on November 27, 2007.
 In the United Kingdom, it was released on VHS in 1993.
 On June 6, 2005, it was packaged together with Royal Rumble 1994 as part of WWE's Tagged Classics line for its United Kingdom DVD release.
 This was followed by the Complete Royal Rumble Anthology DVD set, which was released on October 15, 2007.